-The District places no limit on the amount it may invest in any one fund.
-The investments in Managed Money Markets are 100% of the District's total investments.
+The District places no limit on the amount it may invest in any one investment.
+The investment in the First American Government Obligation is 100% of the District's total investments.

-The types of deposits and investments and their level of risk exposure as of September 30, 2016 were typical of these items during the fiscal year then ended.
+The types of deposits and investments and their level of risk exposure as of September 30, 2019 were typical of these items during the fiscal year then ended.
 The District considers any decline in fair value for certain investments to be temporary.